top of page

 I have always loved the fact that acupuncture is so safe and free of the unwanted side effects of so many drugs.
 It is also an incredibly versatile treatment and a few needles can have beneficial effects on a host of symptoms - ranging from back pain to anxiety to IBS!The science behind acupuncture is fascinating and much better understood than many people realise.
 I find it amazing that what modern scientific understanding now guides us to do with our needles usually turns out to be remarkably similar to what the Chinese worked out by observation 3,000 years ago!
 But many patients value the assurance that symptoms are being overseen by a medically qualified professional who is able to understand and integrate conventional medical treatment and, importantly, recognise when symptoms might indicate a problem which requires further investigation.

-© 2026 by DrFiona.
+© 24 May 2026 by DrFiona.
 Powered and secured by Wix

 • Instagram